apache/mesos/docs/getting-started.md

         # Install (***Optional***).
         $ make install

-### Building Mesos on Mac OS X Mavericks

-        # Make sure you have the right versions of automake and GCC.
-        # For example:
-        $ automake --version
-        automake (GNU automake) 1.12.6
-        ...

-        $ aclocal --version
-        aclocal (GNU automake) 1.12.6
-        ...

-        $ gcc-4.8 --version
-        gcc-4.8 (GCC) 4.8.1
-        ...

-        # Follow bootstrap steps above.

-        # Configure and build.
-        $ mkdir build
-        $ cd build

-        # The prepending CC and CXX will select custom compilers to build Mesos with.
-        $ CC=gcc-4.8 CXX=g++-4.8 ../configure

-        # Follow make steps above.

-***NOTES***

-> 1. Link errors might occur if clang versions of `gcc` and `g++` were used to compile some of the object files.
-This happens if configure was run without `CC` and `CXX` set and `make` subsequently failed.
-Make sure the build directory is completely empty before running configure.
-> 2. Python framework test failure is expected on Mavericks.
-This is due to the system Python binary usually being compiled against the new (non-GNU) standard C library.
-Either use a GCC built Python and select it with `PYTHON=<location> CC=gcc-4.8 CXX=g++-4.8 ../configure` or disable Python support with `CC=gcc-4.8 CXX=g++-4.8 ../configure --disable-python`.

 ## Examples
 Mesos comes bundled with example frameworks written in `C++`, `Java` and `Python`.